reactphp/http/README.md

 });
 ```

+The `getServerParams(): mixed[]` method can be used to
-The `Server` will currently add server-side parameters, analog to the `$_SERVER` variable:
+get server-side parameters similar to the `$_SERVER` variable.

-* `server_address`
-  The current IP address of the server
-* `server_port`
-  The current port of the server
+The following parameters are currently available:

 * `remote_address`
   The IP address of the request sender
 * `remote_port`
   Port of the request sender
+* `server_address`
+  The IP address of the server
+* `server_port`
+  The port of the server
 * `request_time`
-  Unix timestamp of the moment, the complete request header was received
+  Unix timestamp when the complete request header has been received,
+  as integer similar to `time()`
 * `request_time_float`
-  Unix timestamp in microseconds of the moment, the complete request header was
+  Unix timestamp when the complete request header has been received,
-  received
+  as float similar to `microtime(true)`
 * `https`
-  Set to 'on' if the request used HTTPS, otherwise it will be set to null
+  Set to 'on' if the request used HTTPS, otherwise it will be set to `null`

-The `server` and `remote` parameters MAY missing if the client or server unexpected
-closes the connection.

 ```php
 $http = new Server($socket, function (ServerRequestInterface $request) {